Trump offers immigration compromise to end partial shutdown; Dems cool to offer

 “First, President Trump and Senate Majority Leader [Mitch] McConnell must open the government today.
 Second, I cannot support the proposed offer as reported and do not believe it can pass the Senate.
 Third, I am ready to sit down at any time after the government is opened and work to resolve all outstanding issues,” he said in a statement.

-Pelosi said that Democrats intended to pass six bills next week and other legislation to open the government, "so that we can fully negotate on border security proposals."
+Pelosi said that Democrats intended to pass six bills next week and other legislation to open the government, "so that we can fully negotiate on border security proposals."

 CLICK HERE TO GET THE FOX NEWS APP

-“The President must sign these bills to re-open government immediately and stop holding the American people hostage with this senseless shutdown.
+“The president must sign these bills to re-open government immediately and stop holding the American people hostage with this senseless shutdown.
 Each day he prolongs this needless crisis, Coast Guardsmen, FBI agents, border patrol officers, TSA agents, and hundreds of thousands more workers are forced to live without knowing how they can feed their families or pay their bills," she said in her statement.

-Fox News’ John Roberts, Chad Pergram and Jason Donner contributed to this report.
+Fox News’ John Roberts, Chad Pergram, Ben Florance and Jason Donner contributed to this report.